RageAgainstThePixel/upload-google-play-console/README.md

 >
 > It is possible to pass your own service account credentials file path via the `service-account-credentials` input or `GOOGLE_APPLICATION_CREDENTIALS` environment variable instead of using `google-github-actions/auth`.

+> [!WARNING]
+> This action requires Java 21 or higher to run.
+Make sure to set up Java in your workflow before using this action.
+>
+> You can use the [actions/setup-java](https://github.com/actions/setup-java) action to set up Java.

 ### workflow

 ```yaml